MATCH REACTION: McCann encouraged despite another stalemate

-Posh dominated the first-half at Shrewsbury, but crucially scored just once when midfielder Gwion Edwards headed his fifth goal of the season.
+Posh dominated the first-half at Shrewsbury, but crucially scored just once when midfielder Gwion Edwards headed his sixth goal of the season.

-But it all turned sour after the break as the home side equalised against the run of play and within minutes Posh centre-back Ryan Tafazolli was sent off after conceding a penalty.
+But it all turned sour after the break as the home side equalised against the run of play and within minutes centre-back Ryan Tafazolli was sent off while conceding a penalty.
 Fortunately for Posh on-loan goalkeeper Luke McGee saved the spot-kick, much to McCann’s relief.

 McCann said: “It was a very good away display.
-We started the game better than of late and carved them open regularly in the first-half.
+We started the game better than of late and carved them open regularly.

 “And after the sending-off we showed plenty of resolve to make sure we left with a point.
 We came to win, but we’ll take the point having played most of the second-half with 10 men.